-- Complete the renewal form downloadable from the ICBOC website (www.ICBOC.ca → Certification → Recertification → Recertification Form) - Provide evidence of 40 hours of new training/education, obtained since the issue date of your initial certification or latest recertification (please provide copies of certificates and/or transcripts, or the "Declaration Verifying an Applicant's Training", duly completed by the person qualified to sign it. - Insure that these new training/education hours are on wellness/addiction topics. - Training hours related to clients safety, such as First Aid, CPR, WHMIS etc. will only be counted once. - Invoices, training session agendas, descriptions of training programs and certificates for training showing training unrelated to the tasks and duties of the occupation being certified are not accepted.
+- Ensure that these new training/education hours are on wellness/addiction or other topics related to your certification requirements. - Training hours related to clients' safety, such as First Aid, CPR, WHMIS etc. will only be counted once in the entire certification process. - Invoices, training session agendas, descriptions of training programs and certificates for training showing training unrelated to the tasks and duties of the occupation being certified are not accepted.